 Nina’s Coffee Cafe

-If you only have time to make one coffee stop while you’re in Saint Paul, go to Cathedral Hill and grab something from Nina’s Coffee Cafe.
+If you only have time to make one coffee stop while you’re in Saint Paul, you should probably go to Cathedral Hill and grab something from Nina’s Coffee Cafe.
 Author F. Scott Fitzgerald lived in this neighborhood and frequented the shops on Selby Avenue, so it’s a must-see for any literature lover.

 On Marshall Avenue, there’s a family-run, European-inspired coffeehouse that’s dedicated to connecting growers, makers and community.
 Kopplin’s is a great hideaway for coffee aficionados, and it’s a great spot to find local artwork and coffee accessories.